Boston Symphony Orchestra: Related ensembles

 The Boston Pops, the Boston Symphony Orchestra minus its principal players, was founded in 1885, and plays lighter, more popular classics, and show tunes.
 Arthur Fiedler was the conductor who did the most to increase the fame of the Boston Pops over his tenure from 1930 to 1979.
 Film composer John Williams succeeded Fiedler as the conductor of the Pops from 1980 to 1993.
 Since 1995, conductor Keith Lockhart has led the Boston Pops.

 The Boston Symphony Chamber Players were launched in 1964.
 Today they are the only chamber ensemble composed of principal players from an American symphony orchestra.
 In addition to regular performances in Boston and Tanglewood, they have performed throughout the United States and Europe.
 They have also recorded for RCA Victor, Deutsche Grammophon, Philips, and Nonesuch.

 Performing with the BSO and Boston Pops for major choral works is the Tanglewood Festival Chorus.
 Organized in 1970 by its founding director, John Oliver, the Chorus comprises over 300 volunteer singers.
 Before the creation of the Tanglewood Festival Chorus, and for some time after, the BSO frequently employed the New England Conservatory Chorus conducted by Lorna Cooke DeVaron, Chorus pro Musica, Harvard Glee Club and Radcliffe Choral Society.
 In February 2017, the BSO announced the appointment of James Burton as the new conductor of the Tanglewood Festival Chorus and as the newly created BSO Choral Director, both with immediate effect.
 Burton founded the Boston Symphony Children's Choir in 2018.
+James Burton stepped down from his position as the conductor of the Tanglewood Festival Chorus in August 2025.